Fault-tolerant fermionic quantum computing

-Solving the dynamics of many strongly-interacting fermionic quantum particles is central to numerous scientific and technological challenges, including explaining the dynamics of quarks in the early universe, understanding the reaction dynamics of molecules, and elucidating high-temperature superconductivity.
-While qubit quantum computers promise to help solve these open problems, simulating the evolution of fermions encoded in qubits encounters a large overhead in both the number of two-qubit gates and the circuit depth~\cite{Bravyi2002,Derby2021,Chen2024}, which means that a solution of fermionic problems with near-term~\cite{Stanisic2022,Hemery2023} and even fault-tolerant quantum computers~\cite{Babbush2018} is extremely challenging.
-It is possible to circumvent this issue by using quantum simulation platforms which host controllable fermionic degrees of freedom, such as quantum dots~\cite{Barthelemy2013}, donors in silicon~\cite{Le2019}, and light-trapped neutral atoms~\cite{Schlosser2001, Greiner2002, Jrdens2008, Murmann2015}.
-Using those platforms, analog simulations of condensed-matter models have been achieved~\cite{Trotzky2012,Mazurenko2017, Salfi2016,Spar2022, Wang2022} and proposals for studying quantum chemistry in an analog~\cite{ArgelloLuengo2019} or digital~\cite{GonzlezCuadra2023} way have been made.
+Solving the dynamics of many strongly-interacting fermionic quantum particles is central to understanding the dynamics of quarks in the early universe, the reaction dynamics of molecules, and high-temperature superconductivity.
+While qubit quantum computers promise to help solve these open problems, simulating the evolution of fermions encoded in qubits encounters a large overhead in both the number of two-qubit gates and the circuit depth~\cite{Bravyi2002,Verstraete2005}, which means that a solution of fermionic problems with near-term~\cite{Stanisic2022,Hemery2023} and even fault-tolerant quantum computers~\cite{reiher2017,Babbush2018} is extremely challenging.
+Quantum simulation experiments with cold fermionic atoms have made major progress in understanding continuum~\cite{greiner2003,bartenstein2004,zwierlein2006,cetina2016,yan2024,vivanco2025} and lattice systems~\cite{cheuk2016a,Mazurenko2017,koepsell2021,xu2025}.
+These experiments have made steps towards digital computation by trapping individual fermionic atoms in optical tweezers~\cite{Murmann2015,Spar2022}.
+Additionally, qubits have been encoded into pairs of fermions~\cite{hartke2022}.
+Quantum simulations using trapped electrons in the solid state have also been demonstrated~\cite{Salfi2016,dehollain2020,Wang2022}.
 However, turning these fermionic platforms from a tool of scientific exploration into a computational tool requires error-correction and fault-tolerance techniques, for which no practical scheme has been found so far.